 Many scholars believe that Freemasonry was one of many social clubs that arose during the English Civil War.

-Elias was a English polymath, part of a circle known at that time as the Invisible College, which was a network of intellectuals who maintained correspondence with each other on natural philosophy (i.e., what we now call “science”).
+Elias was an English polymath; part of a circle known at that time as the Invisible College, which was a network of intellectuals who maintained correspondence with each other on natural philosophy (i.e., what we now call “science”).

-Another notable member of the Invisible College, believed to be a Freemason, was Christopher Wren, who built St. Paul’s Cathedral and many other buildings after the Great Fire of London in 1666.
+Another notable member of the Invisible College who was believed to be a Freemason, was Christopher Wren, who built St. Paul’s Cathedral and many other buildings after the Great Fire of London in 1666.
 Scholars disagree as to the level of Wren’s involvement in the Fraternity.
-Some say that he was even the Grand Master of Freemasons, a title that is disputed because it is difficult to have a Grand Master, without a Grand Lodge, unless the title is entirely ceremonial.
+Some say that he was even the Grand Master of Freemasons, a title that is disputed because it is difficult to have a Grand Master without a Grand Lodge, unless the title is entirely ceremonial.

 ANCIENTS VS MODERNS

 After the formation of the Grand Lodge of England, several lodges chose to remain independent by not merging with the larger superstructure.
 By not adopting the constitutions of the Grand Lodge of England, the rituals of many of these Lodges had variations that often were loved and held in high regard by their members.

 In an effort to preserve what they felt were older and more authentic rituals than the Grand Lodge of England, they formed their own Grand Lodge, which they called “The Most Ancient and Honorable Society of Free and Accepted Masons” according to the Old Constitutions, now simply known as the “Ancients” (then, often written as “Antients”).

 As Grand Lodges formed in the United Kingdom to solidify the organization of preexisting Lodges of Masons and Charter new ones as well, they also sprang up across Europe and the world.